The Worthing Pier Company was formed in 1860 to build a 960 foot

 mixed-use arts centre and cafe and some local business people stated that the pier itself needed new attractions in order to encourage people to visit the town.

-Then in July 2013 it was announced that local businessman Phillip Duckett was the preferred bidder with his plans to transform the building from a
+Then in July 2013 it was announced that local businessman Phillip Duckett could be the preferred bidder with his plans to transform the building from a

 nightclub into a “multi-purpose venue”.
 It was hoped that planning permission, listed building consent, premises license and building regulations approval